chrfrantz/R2LaTeX/README.md

 R2LaTeX
 =======

-Collection of scripts that facilitate exporting data from R to LaTeX
+Scripts that facilitate exporting data from R to LaTeX

+* LatexPrinting.R - Produces LaTeX tables from R matrices or dataframes with a wide range of formatting options.